 These factors ensure consistent, top quality plating results for a fair price.

-To use it for brush and pen plating, you’ll need to set a constant voltage – please follow the instructions for this laid out in our guide in our electroplating manual – click HERE for the link
+To use this power source for pen plating, please follow the instructions for this laid out in our guide in our electroplating manual – click HERE for the link.

 1x Plating Pen Design and manufacture unique to Spa Plating with a removable and exchangeable electrode Gold silver and pen plating on a variety of small metal surfaces